ansible/ansible-rulebook/docs/getting_started.rst

 Getting started
 ===============

-Let's get started with a simple hello world example to familiarize ourselves with the concepts
+Let's get started with a simple hello world example to familiarize ourselves with the concepts:

 .. code-block:: yaml